Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Ackowledgements

 \section{Ackowledgements}

 This article comes from my Ph.D thesis.
 I wish to thank my supervisor Luca Migliorini for suggesting me this problem as long as for the helpful countless discussions and corrections.
-Then I would like to thank Filippo Viviani and Gabriele Mondello for the comments and suggestions.
-Also I am grateful to Enrico Fatighenti, Giovanni Mongardi, Lorenzo Ruffoni and Marco Trozzo for the support in writing this article.
+Then I would like to thank Filippo Viviani and Gabriele Mondello for comments and suggestions.
+Special thanks to Jochen Heinloth, Sebastian Mejia Schlegel and J\"org Schr\"urmann, who pointed out mistakes in previous versions of this paper.
+Also I am grateful to Enrico Fatighenti, Giovanni Mongardi, Lorenzo Ruffoni and Marco Trozzo for the support in writing this article and for useful discussions.
+I would also like to thank the anonymous referee for the quick and careful review, which substantially improved the exposition of this article.

 Camilla Felisetti\\ Section de Mathematiques\\ Université de Genève\\

 e-mail: camilla.felisetti@unige.ch\\